-According to Redfin, Alzheimer’s disease affects about 5.4 million American and in the UK, the figure is around 850,000 but set to rise to 2 million by 2050.
-It could be your grandparent, your cousin, your sibling, your parent or even you who faces the diagnosis.
+According to Redfin, Alzheimer’s disease affects about 5.4 million Americans,s and in the UK, the figure is around 850,000 but set to rise to 2 million by 2050.
+It could be your grandparent, your cousin, your sibling, your parent, or even you who faces the diagnosis.

 Walkways and Steps

-Check all walkways to make sure they are even and free of cracks that may cause your loved one to trip.
+Check all walkways to ensure they are even and free of cracks that may cause your loved one to trip.
 If you have exterior steps, make sure they are sturdy and even with a secure railing.
-The steps should also be textured, and the edges should be clearly marked with reflective tape to reduce the risk of your loved one stumbling and falling.
-You may also want to consider installing a ramp to your outdoor entrance since steps can be difficult to navigate even for those without additional mobility issues because of the balance challenges Alzheimer’s can cause.
-Just as with steps, the the ramp should have sturdy railings and its surface should be textured.
+The steps should also be textured, and the edges should be marked with reflective tape to reduce the risk of your loved one stumbling and falling.
+You may also want to consider installing a ramp to your outdoor entrance since steps can be difficult to navigate, even for those without additional mobility issues because of the balance challenges Alzheimer’s can cause.
+As with steps, the ramp should have sturdy railings, and its surface should be textured.

-Living in a calm, clutter-free space is especially important for Alzheimer’s sufferers – possessions need to be keep where they can see them to minimise confusion, important medications must not be lost and piles of stuff avoided to prevent tripping.
-If your loved one is in the early stages of Alzheimer’s, you can engage them in the decluttering process, encourage them to share and cherish memories and feel fully involved with the positive change.
-Frame this process positively – the shared goal is that they are safe, comfortable, independent and calm in their home.
+Living in a calm, clutter-free space is especially important for Alzheimer’s sufferers – possessions need to be kept where they can see them to minimise confusion, important medications must not be lost and piles of stuff must be avoided to prevent tripping.
+If your loved one is in the early stages of Alzheimer’s, you can engage them in decluttering, encourage them to share and cherish memories, and feel fully involved with the positive change.
+Frame this process positively – the shared goal is that they are safe, comfortable, independent, and calm in their home.

 Never will being organised and ordered be as important as at this time.
-Labeling can really help those with Alzheimer’s so utilise this wherever possible.
-Images can work better than words so you might stick a picture of socks on their sock drawer and an image of a sink on the bathroom.
-Encourage them to adopt simple rules of organisation such as assigning a home to everything – like a bowl for their keys – and put together a checklist of things to do before bed such as making sure the doors are locked.
+Labelling can really help those with Alzheimer’s, so utilise this wherever possible.
+Images can work better than words so you might stick a picture of socks on their sock drawer and an image of a sink in the bathroom.
+Encourage them to adopt simple rules of an organisation such as assigning a home to everything – like a bowl for their keys – and put together a checklist of things to do before bed, such as making sure the doors are locked.

 Falls are one of the biggest health risks for people with Alzheimer’s disease, so you should take measures to reduce risks around your home.
 For instance, you may want to install grab bars in bathrooms and in your loved one’s bedroom.
-Remove throw rugs in favor of non-slip flooring options and use non-skid cleaning products.
-Clear clutter and make sure all walkways are well lit and free of furniture that might present a trip hazard.
+Remove throw rugs in favour of non-slip flooring options and use non-skid cleaning products.
+Clear clutter and ensure all walkways are well-lit and free of furniture that might present a trip hazard.

 Keep all potentially dangerous items locked away for safety’s sake.
 For instance, you might want to install child safety latches on kitchen cabinets and drawers.
 Also lock away items like medications, vitamins, cleaning supplies, and small appliances.
 And install safety knobs and an automatic shutoff switch on the kitchen stove.

 You can do most of these tasks on your own.
-But, if you want to make more modifications, there are plenty of professionals who can offer their expertise.
+But, if you want to make more modifications, plenty of professionals can offer their expertise.
 Your loved one’s medical or social work team is a good place to start when seeking suggestions.
 They will also be able to advise you as Alzheimer’s progresses.
-In the UK, the Alzheimer’s Society has abundant information as well as fact sheets and in the U.S, the National Association of Homebuilders also offers an aging-in-place specialist certification that teaches construction industry professionals and others techniques and skills specifically designed to help older people make the renovations they need to continue living comfortably at home.
+In the UK, the Alzheimer’s Society has abundant information as well as fact sheets, and in the U.S, the National Association of Homebuilders also offers an ageing-in-place specialist certification that teaches construction industry professionals and others techniques and skills specifically designed to help older people make the renovations they need to continue living comfortably at home.